Where to go in Bali in 2023 (13 Must Visit Places)

 One of the most picturesque, and spiritual places on the island, the Gates Of Heaven is also probably THE most instagrammable spot.

-Due to its popularity, there are a LOT of tourists here, so you will need to get in the queue to have that iconic photo taken at the gate.
+Due to its immense popularity, there are a LOT of tourists here, so you will need to get in the queue to have that iconic photo taken at the gate.

 The best time to visit is either at sunrise or sunset – some locals will tell you sunrise is best, and others will say sunset.